virejdasani/CuboidalDrift/DevNotes.md

 - Change the prefabs->light->main light intensity from 1 to 0.8
 - Change the prefabs->CubeButtons->FinishLine->point light from 3 to 0.15
 - Go to JoystickPack->Prefabs->FixedJoystick-> Uncheck image from both the fixed joystick and its child, handle.
 Also uncheck the FixedJoystick script
 - Go to build settings -> player settings -> resolution and presentation.
 Choose full-screen mode = windowed.
-W/H = 1152/648
+W/H = 1024/576
+- In player settings, change the default logo to desktopLogo or logo for mobile

 ## Notes
 - The `PreviewScene` is to get assets like the app logo, preview banner etc.